shreyaschavhan/sem-VII-insem/ML/README.md

 >   - Feature Transformation : Replace missing features
 >   - Feature selection : filter irrelevant or redundant features from the dataset
 >   - Feature Creation : Identifies relevant features

+- Preprocessing of Data:
+> - The process of preparing raw data for building machine learning model is called as Preprocessing of data.
+> - Real world data may contain noise, missing values and may be in an unusable format.
+Hence, it is necessary for the data to be preprocessed so that we could improve the accuracy and efficiency of the machine learning model.
+> - Following steps are involved in it:
+>   - 1.
+Get the dataset
+>   - 2.
+Importing libraries
+>   - 3.
+Importing the dataset
+>   - 4.
+Handling the missing values
+>   - 5.
+Encoding the categorical data
+>   - 6. splitting the dataset into training and test set
+>   - 7.
+Feature Scaling

+- Normalization and Scaling:
+> - In scaling, we transform the range of the distribution of the data.
+> - In normalization, we transform the shape of the distribution of the data.
+> - Scaling is done to fit the data into a defined scale.
+> - Normalization is done to change our observations so that they can be described as  a normal distribution.

+- Types of Scaling:
+> - Simple-feature Scaling:
+>   - Divide each raw value data by maximum value for the feature.
+>   - Results in values between 0 to 1.
+>   - Usually done on image data, where each value is divided by 255 (maximum image pixel intensity)
+>
+> - Min-max scaling:
+>   - Takes each value and subtract the minimum, then divide it by the range(max-min).
+>   - Resultant value ranges between 0 to 1.
+>

+- Types of normalization:
+> - Z-score or standard score:
+>   - values are normalized using standard deviation and mean of the entire data.
+>
+> - Box-cox transformation:
+>   - Normalization of non-normal dependent variable into normal shape.

+- Standardization:
+> - Standardization is done when the feature are measured in different measurement units.
+> - Z-score is one of the most popular method to standardize the data.
+> - Once the Standardization is done, all the features will have a mean of zero, and a standard deviation of 1 and thus, the same scale.

+- Managing the missing values:
+> - Delete the row
+> - Fill in the missing value manually
+> - Use a global constant to fill in the missing value.
+> - Use a measure of central tendency for attributes to fill in the missing value
+> - Use the most probable value to fill in the missing value.

+- Introduction to Dimensionality Reduction:
+> - Dimensionality: No. of input variables or features in a dataset is called as dimensionality.
+> - Dimensionality reduction is a technique that reduces the number of input variables in a dataset.
+> - Two main components:
+>   - Feature selection
+>   - Feature extraction
+> - Dimension reduction techniques:
+>   - Principal Component Analysis (PCA)
+>   - Linear Discriminant Analysis (LDA)
+>   - Generalized Discriminant Analysis